Coordinated Exploration via Intrinsic Rewards for Multi-Agent Reinforcement Learning: Introduction

-In this paper, we present a method for learning both low-level policies trained on different intrinsic rewards which emphasize coordination of exploration and a meta-policy for selecting the policies which maximizes extrinsic rewards on a given task.
+In this work, we introduce a framework for designing multi-agent intrinsic rewards that coordinate with respect to explored regions, then we present a method for learning both low-level policies trained on different intrinsic rewards and a meta-policy for selecting the policies which maximize extrinsic rewards on a given task\footnote{Code available at: \href{https://github.com/shariqiqbal2810/Multi-Explore}{https://github.com/shariqiqbal2810/Multi-Explore}}.
 Importantly, we learn the policies simultaneously using a shared replay buffer with off-policy methods, drastically improving sample efficiency.
-Moreover, the meta-policy is learned in conjunction with those low-level policies, effectively exploring different types of ``low-level'' exploration types.
-We show empirically, in both a GridWorld domain as well as in the more complex ViZDoom~\citep{Kempka2016ViZDoom} setting: first, intrinsic reward functions which coordinate across agents can be more effective than naive intrinsically motivated exploration, and finally, our approach is able to match or exceed the performance of the best coordinated intrinsic reward function (which differs across tasks) while using no more samples.
+This shared replay buffer enables us to use \emph{all} data to train \emph{all} policies, rather than needing to collect data with the specific policies we want to update.
+Moreover, the meta-policy is learned in conjunction with those low-level policies, effectively exploring over the space of coordinated low-level exploration types.
+We show empirically, in both a GridWorld domain as well as in the more complex 3D ViZDoom~\citep{Kempka2016ViZDoom} setting: 1) intrinsic reward functions which coordinate across agents are more effective than independent intrinsically motivated exploration, 2) our approach is able to match or exceed the performance of the best coordinated intrinsic reward function (which differs across tasks) while using no more samples, and 3) on challenging multi-stage tasks requiring varying modes of cooperation, our adaptive approach outperforms all individual reward functions and continues to learn while the other approaches stagnate due to their lack of coordination and/or adaptability.